zhannapopenko/chat/README.md

 # Simple chat created using React/Redux

 [Demo](https://zhannapopenko.github.io/chat/)
-## This app is an example of using Redux to save data (in this example it is a messages).
+## This app is an example of using Redux to save data.
+In this example it is a messages.

 In this app you can write messages (they will appear in the chat) and delete messages by clicking on it.